OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 om tree
 #############

-The :code:`om tree` command prints an indented list of all systems in the model tree.
+The :code:`openmdao tree` command prints an indented list of all systems in the model tree.
 Each system's type and name are shown, along with linear and nonlinear solvers if they differ from the defaults, which are LinearRunOnce and NonlinearRunOnce respectively.
 If the `-c` option is used, the tree will print in color if the terminal supports it and the *colorama* package is installed.
 The tree Command